Which of the following is an invalid assignment operator?

 4. {

-5. int i = (f() + g()) || g();
+5. int i = (f() + g()) | g(); //bitwise or

-6. int j = g() || (f() + g());
+6. int j = g() | (f() + g()); //bitwise or

 7. }